Labic-ICMC-USP/UTME/README.md

 ## Getting Started

-Read one of the tutorials to see the UTME in action.
+Read our tutorials to see examples of the UTME in action:

 * [UTME for Hate Speech Analsys](https://github.com/Labic-ICMC-USP/UTME/tree/main/tutoriais/hatespeech): This tutorial explores the motivation behind using UTME and the importance of automated mining and monitoring of hate speech texts.